 - 10.1.2.
 An upper triangular matrix is a square matrix of which all entries below the main diagonal are 0.
 Show that the determinant of an upper triangular matrix is equal to the product of its diagonal entries.
-Prove the same for lower triangular matrices. - 10.1.3.
-For each $x, y \in \mathbb{R}$, determine the determinant of the matrix
+The same is true for lower triangular matrices. - 10.1.3.
+For each $x, y \in \mathbb{R}$ , determine the determinant of the matrix